 I started my writing journey with rosemaryspixie.com and I loved flexing my writing muscles with reviews, recaps of Face Off and covering different genre based events.
-It was something I did to help me fight the boredom of unemployment and the perils of stress, but it soon lead me to writing for professors in faraway places, being published and becoming a programmer for one of the best genre film festivals in Toronto (if I do say so myself!), and a Rotten Tomatoes approved critic.
+It was something I did to help me fight the boredom of unemployment and the perils of stress, but it soon led me to writing for professors in faraway places, being published, becoming a programmer for one of the best genre film festivals in Toronto (if I do say so myself!), and a Rotten Tomatoes approved critic.

-Now, the pixie is getting on in years and no longer flits from film to film.
-She’s cranky, going really gray and mulls over characters, representation and visibility in genre film – in short, she’s grown up.
+Now, that the “pixie” is getting on in years and no longer flits from film to film, I mull over characters, representation and visibility in genre film – in short, I’ve grown up.
 And so I invite you to join me as I look at film in an inclusive way that might upset some of you because the rallying cry lately has been, “But what does that have to do with race?!” and I’d like to counter that by saying this, that and the other often has something to do with race, and often omits both race and gender representation in genre film.
 Of course, I’m a horror fan first, so I’ll write about horror, but I’m also going to write from my perspective, a place where my opinion has been brewing quietly and now come to a full boil.